WilliamASumner/Chromium-Experiments/README.md

 ## Explanation of files
 - `Makefile`: A makefile to simplify compiling/running experiments. `make run` will run an experiment, `make run-gui` will run an experiment with a graphical interface attached to chrome, etc. See additional targets in this file for more configurations.
 - `README.md`: This file.
 - `chrome-experimenter.py`: Uses PyChromeDevTools to time page loads.
-It closely mirrors (but not exactly) mirrors the usage of `run-chrome.sh`.
+It closely (but not exactly) mirrors the usage of `run-chrome.sh`.
 - `chrome_includes/v8/`: Includes for datatypes in v8, needed for interposing some v8 functions
 - `chrome_intercept.cc`: Interposing functions, see the [table](https://github.com/WilliamASumner/Chromium-Experiments#interposed-functions) below
 - `experiment/`